paulsump/futurama_quiz/README.md

 ### Ideas

-- tool tips
+- Tool tips
-- dark theme
+- Dark theme
 - Click on text to choose radio.
 Fry starts big then animates small when haveInfo API.